Sheep-y/trpg-dnd-4e-db/README.md

  <br/>
 Stored entries can be browsed and searched using a Google-like index with multi-word term search, wildcast, exclusion, inclusion ("OR"), and even regular expression.

-This is not an official project and does not contain any copyrighted data.
+This is a fan-made project and does not contain any copyrighted data.
 You will need an active <a href="http://www.wizards.com/DnD/Subscription.aspx">Dungeons & Dragons Insider subscription</a> to reterive or update data.
 This is not an independent program, nor is it automated.
  <br/>
-The script is still in Alpha prototype stage.
+The script is in Alpha prototype stage.
-It kind of works, but usability is pretty terriable, and bug is abundance.
+Basic feature is usable, but is far from stable and mature.
  <br/>
 For release plan please see <a href="https://github.com/Sheep-y/trpg-dnd-4e-db/issues/1">Task List</a>.